Watch Out for the Wash Sale Rule When Harvesting Losses

 For warrants, the rule applies if you realize a loss on the sale of common stock and replace it with warrants.
 However, if you sell warrants and replace with common stock, it only applies if the warrants and stock are considered substantially identical.
 The rule does not apply to sales or trades of commodity futures contracts or foreign currencies.6

 If the IRS disallows the loss, the loss is added to the new stock and the total becomes the cost basis for the new stock.
 The loss is positioned until the new stock or securities are sold.7

 Also, if you bought more or fewer shares than you sold, the Wash Sale Rule applies only to the matching number of shares.
-Going back to our earlier example, let’s say Joe sold 100 shares of Widget Co. common stock at a loss on December 1 and purchased 75 shares of Widget Co. common stock on December 15.
-He can deduct the loss on 25 shares.
+If Joe sold 100 shares of Widget Co. common stock at a loss on March 15 and purchased 75 shares of Widget Co. common stock on April 1, he can deduct the loss on 25 shares.
 The disallowed amount from the additional 75 shares will be added to the cost of the new shares and will become its new cost basis.

 This content is designed to provide general information on the subjects covered.
 It is not intended to provide specific legal or tax advice and cannot be used to avoid tax penalties or to promote, market or recommend any tax plan or arrangement.
 All individuals should be encouraged to consult with a tax advisor regarding their specific needs and individual circumstances.